Aconcagua Gear List

 Head Lamp

 Weather-resistant LED headlamp with freshly installed batteries plus spare batteries.
-A LED headlamp should have 100-250 lumens of output to see at night in your tent, and for a pre-sunrise start.
+An LED headlamp should have 100-250 lumens of output to see at night in your tent and for a pre-sunrise start.

 It should be weather-resistant, fit comfortably on your helmet and head, and have replaceable batteries.